rheinzler/PointCloudDeNoising/README.md

 cd src
 python visu.py
 ```

+Notes:
-Note: We used the following label mapping for a single lidar point: 0: no label, 100: valid/clear, 101: rain, 102: fog
+* We used the following label mapping for a single lidar point: 0: no label, 100: valid/clear, 101: rain, 102:
+ fog
+* Before executing the script you should change the input path

 ## Reference
 If you find our work on lidar point-cloud de-noising in adverse weather useful for your research, please consider citing our work.: